Billy Wilder: Legacy

 Wilder holds a significant place in the history of Hollywood censorship for expanding the range of acceptable subject matter.
 He directed two of film noir's definitive films, Double Indemnity and Sunset Boulevard.
 Along with Woody Allen and the Marx Brothers, he leads the list of films on the American Film Institute's AFI's 100 Years...100 Laughs and he earned the top spot on it with Some Like It Hot.
 Also on the list are The Apartment and The Seven Year Itch, which he directed, and Ball of Fire and Ninotchka, which he co-wrote.
 The AFI listed Double Indemnity, Sunset Boulevard, Some Like It Hot and The Apartment on AFI's 100 Years...
 100 Movies.
-Wilder was ranked 6th in director's poll on Sight & Sound's 2002 list of The Greatest Directors of All Time.
-In 1996, Entertainment Weekly ranked Wilder at No. 24 in its "50 Greatest Directors" list.
-Wilder was ranked at No. 19 on Empire's "Top 40 Greatest Directors of All-Time" list in 2005.
-In 2007, Total Film magazine ranked Wilder at No. 13 on its "100 Greatest Film Directors Ever" list.
-Wilder was voted at No. 4 on the "Greatest Directors of 20th Century" poll conducted by Japanese film magazine Kinema Junpo.
+Wilder placed 7th on Sight & Sounds director's poll of The Greatest Directors of All Time.
+Wilder was ranked at No. 19 on Empire's Top 40 Greatest Directors of All-Time list in 2005.
+In 2007, Total Film magazine ranked Wilder at number 13 on its 100 Greatest Film Directors Ever list.
+Wilder was voted at number four on the Greatest Directors of 20th Century poll conducted by Japanese film magazine Kinema Junpo.
+In 2012, the decennial Sight and Sound poll of the world's film critics rated Some Like it Hot as the 43rd-best movie ever made, and the second-highest-ranking comedy.
+Sunset Boulevard placed at number 63.